Gift Card Balance

 Follow these tips to prevent your dog from eating your Ponytail Palm:

-A: No, a Ponytail Palm tree isn't toxic to humans.
+A: No, a Cat Palm isn't toxic to pets.
 None of its parts contain poisonous compounds that could cause harm upon contact.

 A: Yes, the Golden Pothos is toxic to dogs and cats.
 It contains a biomineral called calcium oxalate in crystal form, which is poisonous to animals.
 These tiny, needle-like crystals can cause adverse side effects if chewed or ingested by pets or even humans.